johnsusek/praeco/UPGRADING.md

 ## -> 1.8.3

-- Add option to use multiple query keys
+- Add option to use multiple query keys<br>
+　Since query_key has been changed to an array, if it has already been set, an error will occur when reading the rule. <br>
+　Please delete query_key from the rule before the version upgrade and set it again after the version upgrade.

 ## -> 1.8.2

 - alert_subject_args & alert_text_args support